sparkflows/sparkflows-docs/docs/tutorials/analytics/general-payment-data-analysis.rst

    :alt: General Payment Data Analysis
    :width: 90%

-Number of transaction per state
+Number of Transaction per State
 -------------------------------

 It finds the number of transactions per State by using the SQL Node.